Basya111/dogFactApp/README.md

 * User can select number of shown facts (Dog facts)
 * User can remove facts from MyFacts

-My Facts are saved in the cookie, in different browsers
+My Facts are saved in the cookie